 * Escalating Syria crisis lifted crude to highest since late 2014

-Both Brent and WTI hit highest since late 2014 of $73.09 and $67.45 per barrel on Wednesday, respectively, after Saudi Arabia said it intercepted missiles over Riyadh and U.S. President Donald Trump warned Russia of imminent military action in Syria.
+Both Brent and WTI on Wednesday hit their highest since late 2014 at $73.09 and $67.45 a barrel respectively after Saudi Arabia said it intercepted missiles over Riyadh and U.S. President Donald Trump warned Russia of imminent military action in Syria.

 The United States now produces more crude than top exporter Saudi Arabia.
-Only Russia, at currently just under 11 million bpd, pumps out more.
+Only Russia, at nearly 11 million bpd, pumps more.

 Demand, particularly in top oil importer China, was also shaky because of high stocks and refinery maintenance.

 "What ultimately counts are the genuine outages on the supply side.
 And if these turn out not to be as substantial and lasting as feared, a more sober assessment will quickly ensue: the downside potential for Brent is very high," said Commerzbank analyst Carsten Fritsch. ($1 = 6.2785 Chinese yuan renminbi)

 (Additional reporting by Henning Gloystein in Singapore Editing by David Goodman)